 Who is at risk?

-- Try to avoid close contact with people who are coughing and look sick.
+Avoid close contact with people who are coughing and who look sick.